 To power economic growth, education in Peterborough is built around business

-The city’s business base ranges from 3D printing specialists and robotics manufacturers, to professional services and creative industries, meaning new investors find it easy to recruit the right staff, and the city is well-equipped to help employers develop their workforce.
+The city’s business base ranges from 3D printing specialists and robotics manufacturers, to professional services and creative industries.
+With such a broad and diverse economy, investors find it easy to recruit the right staff from in and around Peterborough, and the city is well-equipped to help employers develop their workforce.

-Never content to stand still, Peterborough businesses invest in their staff and are highly integrated with education providers to shape curriculum and engage with the future workforce to develop their talent pipeline and raise aspirations.
+Never content to stand still, Peterborough employers invest in their staff and are highly integrated with education providers to shape curriculum, develop their talent pipeline, and engage with the future workforce to raise students’ aspirations.

 further and higher education colleges